Yuhyeingjoo/TIL/README.md

 ~~~c
 pthread_create( pthread_t *th_id, const pthread_attr_t *attr, void* func, void *arg )
 ~~~
 -th_id: 생성된 Thread ID가 저장될 포인터.
 -attr: Attribute of the Thread.
 Point ton pthread_attr_t structure.
 If Null, default.
--The code sequence of the new thread is executed by invoking <u>func</u>
+-The code sequence of the new thread is executed by invoking func
 -On success, it returns 0;

 ~~~c
 int pthread_join(pthread_t thread, void **retval);
 ~~~
 -thread : The function wait for thread to terminate.
 -retval : If retval is not NULL, the exit status of thread is copied into <u>retval</u>
 ~~~c
 no return void pthread_exit(void *retval);